TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-responseheaders.md

 ***x-ms-retry-after-ms*** | A value in timespan format (00:00:02.5000000) after which throttled request can be retried.
 Traversal that is retried before specified time elapses will likely be throttled again.
 ***x-ms-activity-id*** | Unique identifier of a traversal activity on the server side.
 When there is a problem with traversal, it is very useful to share this identifier with support team.

-These attributes can be retrieved from the client drvier.
+These attributes can be retrieved from the client driver.

 * ***Gremlin.Net***